qccoders/intro-to-aws/all/README.md

 # Tying it All Together

-To bring all of the parts; S3, Lambda, and API Gateway, together, we'll update the HTML file we put on S3 to fetch the greeting from our Lambda via the API Gateway.
+To bring all of the parts (S3, Lambda, and API Gateway) together, we'll update the HTML file we uploaded to S3 to fetch the greeting from our Lambda via the API Gateway.

 # Update the S3 HTML File

-Modify the HTML file you uploaded to S3 to something like the following:
+Modify the HTML file you uploaded to S3 to something like the following, replacing the ```$.get()``` URL with the URL from your API Gateway:

 ```html
 <html>